Microsoft Office Add-In Developer

 Supported Events and Platforms

 Microsoft has progressively expanded the range of events available for add-in activation.
 In Outlook, event-based activation has been available since 2022 for events such as OnNewMessageCompose, OnMessageSend, and OnAppointmentSend.
 Through 2024 and into 2025, this has extended to include events in Word, Excel, and PowerPoint, covering document open, document creation, and content change scenarios.
+Event-based activation is available across multiple office application types, allowing developers to extend functionality in Outlook, Word, Excel, and PowerPoint.

 The key events that are most relevant for enterprise workflows include: